koaning/tokenwiser/docs/guide/sklearn.md

 The goal of this library is to host a few meaningful tricks that might be helpful.
 Here's some more;

 - `Cleaner` lowercase text remove all non alphanumeric characters.
+- `Identity` just keeps the text as is, useful when constructing elaborate pipelines.
 - `PhoneticTextPrep` translate text into a phonetic encoding.
 - `SpacyPosTextPrep` add part of speech infomation to the text using spaCy.
 - `SpacyLemmaTextPrep` lemmatize the text using spaCy.